LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 JWT verifies your token with your `jwtSecret` and returns a callback function.
 This function returns status code `401` if the token fails the authentication test.

-When you've created the token, you passed a payload that contained the credentials of the user.
-You'll get the role from the credentials and check if the role of the user is admin.
-If the user is not an admin, you return status code `401`; but if the user is an admin, you'll call the `next` function.
+When you've created the token, you passed a payload that contained the user's credentials.
+You'll get the role from the credentials and check if the user's role is admin.
+If the user is not an admin, you return status code `401`, but you'll call the `next` function if the user is an admin.

 ### Basic User Authentication